Coty lifts annual profit forecast on resilient demand for luxury cosmetics

 Revenue at Coty's prestige division, that houses cosmetics and fragrances from the Hugo Boss, Gucci and Burberry brands, rose 21% to $726.4 million for the third quarter ended March 31.

-"(Coty's) prestige brands are seeing phenomenal growth, which means that consumer confidence to buy our brands is intact," Chief Executive Officer Sue Nabi told Reuters.
+"(Coty's) prestige brands are seeing phenomenal growth, which means that consumer confidence to buy our brands is intact," Chief Executive Officer Sue Nabi said.

+Coty, which has also raised prices to combat higher costs, saw its gross margin rise to 64.3%.

-The company's overall revenue for the third quarter rose 15% to $1.19 billion, beating estimates of $1.15 billion, according to Refinitiv IBES data.
+On an adjusted basis, the company earned 3 cents per share in the reported quarter, beating estimates of a profit of 1 cent per share, according to Refinitiv IBES data.

-The maker of CoverGirl cosmetics also raised its adjusted earnings per share forecast for fiscal 2022 to between 23 cents and 27 cents from a prior range of 22 cents to 26 cents.
+The CoverGirl cosmetics maker increased its adjusted earnings per share forecast for fiscal 2022 to between 23 cents and 27 cents, from its previous outlook of 22 cents to 26 cents.

-This comes in contrast to rival Estee Lauder's EL.N move to lower its earnings forecast partly due to lost sales from pandemic-related lockdowns in China, which account for 36% of its overall business.
+However, rival Estee Lauder EL.N lowered its earnings forecast partly due to lost sales from pandemic-related lockdowns in China, which account for 36% of its overall business.

-Coty brought in only 4% of its sales from China last year, although the cosmetics group currently invests heavily in growing its brands there and considers the country a "top priority".
+Coty brought in only 4% of its sales from China last year, although the company is investing heavily in growing its brands there.

-The implied forecast for Coty's fourth quarter is of a per-share loss between 1 cent and 5 cents, according to Reuters calculations, as the company deals with the impact of raw material inflation, the Ukraine conflict and COVID-19 curbs in China.
+The implied forecast for fourth quarter is of a per-share loss between 1 cent and 5 cents, according to Reuters calculations, as Coty deals with the impact of higher raw material costs, the Ukraine conflict and COVID-19 curbs in China.

 (Reporting by Praveen Paramasivam and Ananya Mariam Rajesh in Bengaluru; Editing by Shounak Dasgupta)